realyu9a/codepath-capstone-project/README.md

 - [x] Registration Screen
 * Users can create an account

-- [ ] Stream
+- [x] Stream
-* Users can view an overview of their progress in nutrition, exercise, and sleep.
+* Users can view the nutrition, exercise, and sleep tabs.

 - [ ] Creation
-* Users can log their daily meals including details such as food, quantity, nutritional info, log their workouts including exericse type and duration and log their sleep hours
+* Users can log their daily meals including details such as food, calories, log their workouts  and log their sleep hours.
-* Users can set goals for their nutrition, exercise and sleep

 ### 3. Navigation